tariqahmed1912/internship-kloudle/docs/aws.md

 7. Create three instances; Jenkins instance (master), DAST instance (agent), Production instance.

-### Jenkins Instance
+### **Jenkins Server**

-Automate the installation process by running the following script in the Jenkins instance.
+Spin up an instance for Jenkins server.
+Automate the installation process of Jenkins, Docker and static analysis tools by running the following script in the Jenkins instance.
+**Note:** Initially, I tried running all the scans in Jenkins instance via pipeline.
+But the instance crashed/hung when running the OWASP ZAP scan.
+Since I'm using a Free Tier version, I can only start instances with 1GB memory, which isn't sufficient to run all these scans.
+To solve this issue, I'm using a Master-Agent architecture in which the DAST scan will be allocated to an Agent (separate instance).

 ```bash
 #!/bin/bash